Shubhamshinde2206/React-CRUD_1/README.md

-# React-CRUD_1
+# React-CRUD
-React CRUD with the mock API
+React CRUD with the mock API and JSON server